SciCatProject/localdeploy/README.md

 ## Purpose

-The purpose of this repo is to create a minimal install of the Data Catalog project into a minikube cluster on your machine, with a configurable number of namespaces
+The original purpose of this repo is to create a minimal install of the Data Catalog project into a minikube cluster on your machine, with a configurable number of namespaces.

+The repo is now responsible for operational deployment of the SciCat components (catanie, catamel etc.) to development and production environments.
+This repo should be coupled with a private secrets repository.

 ### Software required